THE ISSUE OF BLOOD

 As the coyotes drew close, I noticed a background chorus of whimpers within the pack, conveying the endless struggle for dominance that rules every community.
 Triumph or succumb; adapt or die; the dogged demand life makes upon each one of us.

-I’m sure my scent extended a perfumed perimeter about me that signaled them to sniff inquisitively, but prudently skirt the area.
+I'm sure my scent extended a perfumed perimeter about me that signaled them to sniff inquisitively but prudently skirt the area.
 I was an uninvited guest in their world, an interloper, an obstacle in their search for food, and possibly an outright danger.
-As they skulked away, roving out of earshot, I let the ambient music overtake my flooded senses until it enraptured my thoughts and I drifted off into a restless sleep.
+As they skulked away, roving out of earshot, I let the ambient music overtake my flooded senses until it enraptured my thoughts, and I drifted off into a restless sleep.

-“This is not where I belong.”
-I called out.
+"This is not where I belong," I called out.

-My sole desire was to return to the little brick, Tudor house where I grew up.
+My sole desire was to return to the little brick Tudor house where I grew up.
 I craved that long-missed security.
 I needed the safety and unity I felt in the company of my family.

 I was alone in the dream, although it looked like many people lived in the building.
 None of the numerous beds, footlockers, or belongings were mine.
-I stood silent with the sad knowledge that my situation could never be any different; I would forever an orphan in a world others had abandoned.
+I stood silent with the sad knowledge that my situation could never be any different; I would forever be an orphan in a world others had abandoned.

 “Where’s Paddy?”
 I asked.